datarootsio/tf-profile/docs/filter.md

 This command will filter a log line-by-line, and print only the lines that are related to certain resources (as specified by the resource filter).
 More specifically, the following lines will remain in the output:
 1. Part of the Terraform plan that describes the changes to this resource.
-2. The full error message if an error occurred while making changes to this resource.
+2. The full error message if an error occurred while modifying the resource.
 3. Any line that matches the resource filter, but is not part of a plan or error message.

 Note that lines are matched to patterns using standard Go `regexp` functions.
 Out of the box, this would lead to cumbersome resource filtering (filters like `module\\.foo\\.resource\[.*\]` instead of the more natural `module.foo.resource[*]`).
 To support this, resource filters are transformed from the latter into the former.
 This entails: